-The remaining sections are organized as follows: In Section 2, we introduce streams and the use of streams in work-items on a GPU device for generating uniform random numbers, and the usage of \fct{runifGpu}.
-In Section 3, we introduce two non-uniform RNGs in \pkg{clrng}, as examples for users to develop other RNGs of interest on GPUs in \proglang{R}.
-In Section 4, we apply GPU-generated uniform random numbers in Monte Carlo simulation for Fisher’s exact test, we introduce how the random numbers are used and how the algorithm is parallelized and implemented on GPU.
-Then we provide two real data examples to demonstrate the function usage and its \proglang{R} performance.
-In Section 5, we show a useful application of normal random numbers on GPU, using them to simulate batches of Gaussian random surfaces with Mat\'ern covariance matrices simultaneously, the simulation also uses GPU-enabled functions from our other package \pkg{gpuBatchMatrix}.
+The remaining sections are organized as follows: Section 2 introduces streams and the use of streams in work-items on a GPU device for generating uniform random numbers, and the usage of \fct{runifGpu}.
+Section 3 presents two non-uniform RNGs in \pkg{clrng}, as examples for users to develop other RNGs of interest on GPUs in \proglang{R}.
+Section 4 applies GPU-generated uniform random numbers in Monte Carlo simulation for Fisher’s exact test.
+This section explains how the random numbers are used, how the algorithm is parallelized and implemented on GPU, and provides two real data examples to demonstrate the function usage and its performance in \proglang{R}.
+Section 5 showcases a useful application of Normal random numbers on GPU, it demonstrates the use of these numbers to simulate batches of Gaussian random surfaces with Mat\'ern covariance matrices simultaneously.
+This simulation also utilizes GPU-enabled functions from our other package \pkg{gpuBatchMatrix}.
 Finally, the paper concludes with a short summary and a discussion in Section 6.